 Find out if your business will need to change its company registration if the UK leaves the EU without a deal, and how to do this.

-If the UK leaves the EU without a deal on 29 March 2019, your business may need to change its company registration if it’s:
+If the UK leaves the EU without a deal, your business may need to change its company registration if it’s:

 - a European entity formed under EU law